codex-academy/spaza-suggest/readme.md

 # Smart Spaza

-Create an app that help Spaza Shops to crowdsource client product demand.
+Create an app that help Spaza Shops to crowdsource which products to sell in their shops.

-Create a web app that allows spaza shop clients to suggest which products spaza shops in a selected region should stock.
-Spaza shops are linked to a region.
-Spaza shops can see the suggested products for their region and then accept product suggestions.
+Create a web app that allows spaza shop clients to suggest which products spaza shops in a selected area should sell.

+Each Spaza shops is linked to one area.
+Spaza shops can see the suggested products for their area and then accept product suggestions.

+## Screens to build

 Ensure your web app with screens for the following:

-* Create a new user and get the login code for the user
+* A new user can register and get the login code
-* Allow a user to login
+* A user can login using their login code
-* A logged in user can make product suggestions for a selected region
+* A logged in user can make product suggestions for a selected region.
+They can select the region to add a suggestion for.
+A blank suggestion should not be allowed.

-* A new Spaza shop can be created for a selected region
+* A Spaza shop owner can create an account linked to one region and get a login code.
 * Login using the spaza shop code and display all the suggestions for the region of the spaza shop
-* Allow a spaza shop user to accept any of the suggestions made
+* Allow a spaza shop user to accept any of the suggestions made.
-* Show all the excepted suggestions for the logged in spaza shop
+* Show all the accepted suggestions for the logged in spaza shop

 > **Tip:** store the logged in `client` or `spazashop` details in the session for easy access.